Click for LIVESTOCK AVAILABLE NOW and specie specific voltine and food plant information.

 Emphasis: KEEP IT CLOSED!

 6. Hydrate/water your leaves.
 Put a piece of wet paper toweling in a floral tube, along with a little water (use discretion so the leaves don't dry out, but neither is the tube waterlogged and drippy), cap the tube, and push the stems of one or two leaves into the hole against the paper toweling.
 Place one of these in each deli container of caterpillars.
-Make certain no water is leaking out and no water droplets (or worse) are in the deli container.
+Make certain no water is leaking out and no water droplets (or worse) are in the deli container, as water and/or condensation are deadly.
 Set the tube at a slant, hole end up.
 Seal the deli container.
 Again, you can open periodically to observe or take photos.
 Otherwise, keep it sealed so the caterpillars don't dry out.

 7. Limit the number of leaves provided for hatchlings.
 A brood of twelve only needs one or two leaves.
 If you're unsure of what they'll eat, put one each of a couple of leaf species in the floral tube, and observe what they choose.

 9. Carefully maintain hydration of leaves.
 Small caterpillars don't eat a lot (but they do eat a lot for their size, and often), so the leaves must be kept fresh and hydrated/watered.
-Probably change leaves every two days, or before that if they're eaten away.
+Change leaves every two days, or before that if they're eaten away.
 Always keep them watered.

 10. Once started on a particular food plant, the caterpillars will not change, so make certain you have an ample supply available of the plant you've chosen.
 Caterpillars might be willing to change to their natural food plant, but that's the limit (and I only know that wild black cherry is cecropias' natural food).
 Some people have experimented successfully with getting caterpillars to switch following a molt.